alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 This article aims to show you what Standard Input/Output (`stdio`) is, and how to use it.

-We are going to use Python 3 and the Bash shell -- but stdio identically in PowerShell and the file I/O concepts are the same in other programing languages.
+We are going to use Python 3 and the Bash shell -- but stdio works identically in PowerShell and Windows, and the file I/O concepts are the same in other programing languages.
 However, because I am using Python, we are also going to see some Python specific features that help make file I/O more pleasant to use.

 These examples
 try to be as simple as possible and easy to understand, but also complete and correct.
-You will find it useful to look at the source code at the same time as reading this explanation and you can find the example code [here](https://github.com/alecthegeek/Intro2/tree/master/stdio)
+You will find it useful to look at the source code at the same time as reading this explanation and you can find the example code [here](https://github.com/alecthegeek/Intro2/tree/trunk/stdio)

 Note that standard I/O is frequently used in text based programs, that we run from the terminal for instance.
 Some GUI programs also use standard I/O, but it is less